Living the RV Lifestyle – working on the road

 Reaching across the table my husband and I shook hands, both grinning with glee!
 “We did it!”
 I said.
 Yes we did.
 We just received a phone call from The Greater Vancouver Regional District (GVRD) offering us an eight month contract to Camp Host at Derby Reach Regional Park, near Fort Langley, British Columbia.
 Research, resumes, interviews, crossed fingers ~ all had worked.
 Success!

-Many full-time RVers dream of constant travel, without worrying about money, jobs, kids, or ever going back to a traditional house.
+Many full-time RVers dream of a RV lifestyle that includes constant travel, without worrying about money, jobs, kids, or ever going back to a traditional house – they describe RV Lifestyle.
 We were no different.
 When faced with the reality that our budget did not lend itself to an idle life of meandering down the highway, we knew a means of subsidizing our income was necessary.
 What better way of earning an income and actually living the lifestyle by working in a campground?

 “Living the Dream” is how Margot Bartsch of Holiday Trails Resorts at Rosedale, British Columbia, describes the RVers who visit and work in their parks.
 She says “They are the backbone of the Parks success and assist with the building of a strong relational community network.
 A good many of our seasonal people return each year, creating a relationship with the members and becoming an extended family”.
 Mary Plowman, a Membership Consultant, and a fulltime RVer agrees.
 Mary and her husband Ray have returned to the Holiday Trails Resort, Camperland, for the past 18 years.
 They spend their winters wandering the southern states of California and Arizona in their motor home returning in April to live on-site.
 Driving her golf cart, through the park ensuring prospective members learn the benefits of membership camping, she is easily recognizable by the bright smile on her face.
 “Most of the hiring at Holiday Trails has been done through word of mouth” says Bartsch “but we do advertise in the RV Times.
 Finding good mangers have been an important part of our recruiting since we continue to expand our network and need reliable people”.